• Skip to main content

 Here’s what’s really going on—and how we can help.

-Under section 221(g) of the Immigration and Nationality Act, a consular officer is required to either approve or refuse a visa at the time of the interview.
-But that refusal doesn’t always mean you’ve been denied.
-Instead, a 221(g) is a “soft refusal”—a procedural hold while the consulate waits for more information or completes additional review.
+Under section 221(g) of the Immigration and Nationality Act, a consular officer must either approve or refuse a visa at the time of the interview.
+When they issue a 221(g), it’s a “soft refusal”—a procedural hold while the consulate waits for more information or completes additional review.

 In Summary